Giving young people the opportunity to learn practical, rural management skills, whilst undertaking an apprenticeship in Environmental Conservation.

 - Using the practical skills learnt, they carried out significant amounts of work, particularly within the Coupes and Cords, Hidden Hedgerows, Share Wood and Greenwood Trails projects.

-- To date, eight apprentices have successfully completed the course and progressed to employment.
-A further two are all set to successfully complete in autumn 2019.
+- Ten apprentices successfully completed the course and progressed to employment.

 Take a look at our landscape conservation map to see where the apprentices have been working.